brow/brow.github.io/_posts/2017-11-02-gotcha-in-cocoa-calendar-api.md

 This raises an interesting question, at least for developers who've been burned by Cocoa in the past: is `EKEventStore` "thread-safe"?
 In other words, are we allowed call methods on the same instance from different threads?
-And can we do that without serializing those calls–guaranteeing that each call returns before the subsequent call begins?[^thread-unsafe]
+And can we do that without serializing those calls—guaranteeing that each call returns before the subsequent call begins?[^thread-unsafe]

 The EventKit docs don't answer that question.
 But I found in experimentation